sefinek/Stella-Mod-Documentation/faq.md

 Visit the [Support](https://sefinek.net/genshin-stella-mod/docs?page=support) page.

 ## What is the "Trust Factor" in Stella Mod? <!-- {#trust-factor} -->
-Each device is assigned a trust factor by the API.
-Various factors influence this.
+Each device is assigned a trust factor by the API, which is influenced by various factors.
-If the trust factor is too low, it may be impossible to launch the launcher.
+If the trust factor is too low, launching the launcher may not be possible.

 ## Does Stella Mod Have Its Own Launcher? <!-- {#stella-mod-launcher} -->
 Yes, Stella Mod has a dedicated launcher that allows easy downloading and installing of updates.